-- (1) Salt Lake International Airport boundaries as posted. - (2[) Incorporated municipalities: Many incorporated municipalities prohibit the discharge of firearms and other weapons.
-Check with the respective city officials for specific boundaries and limitations.] - (3) Wildlife Management Areas: - (a) Waterfowl management areas are open for hunting upland game only during designated waterfowl hunting seasons or as authorized by the Division, including: Blue Lake, Clear Lake, Farmington Bay, Harold S. Crane, Howard Slough, Locomotive Springs, Manti Meadows, Mills Meadows, Ogden Bay, Powell Slough, Public Shooting Grounds, Salt Creek, Scott M. Matheson Wetland Preserve, Stewart Lake, and Timpie Springs. - (b) All National Wildlife Refuges unless declared open by the managing authority. - (c) Goshen Warm Springs[is closed to upland game hunting]. - (4) Military installations, [including Camp Williams]except as otherwise provided under Rule R657-66, are closed to hunting and trespassing.
+(1) The Salt Lake International Airport boundaries as posted.

+(2) Wildlife Management Areas:

+(a) Waterfowl management areas are open for hunting upland game only during designated waterfowl hunting seasons or as authorized by the Division, including: Blue Lake, Clear Lake, Farmington Bay, Harold S. Crane, Howard Slough,

-R657-6-22.
+Locomotive Springs, Manti Meadows, Mills Meadows, Ogden Bay, Powell Slough, Public Shooting Grounds, Salt Creek, Scott M. Matheson Wetland Preserve, Stewart Lake, and Timpie Springs.

+- (b) All National Wildlife Refuges unless declared open by the managing authority. - (c) The Goshen Warm Springs. - (3) Military installations, except as otherwise provided under Rule R657-66, are closed to hunting and trespassing.

+R657-6-2220.
 Live Decoys and Electronic Calls.

-(1) A person may not take [migratory]any upland game birds by the use or aid of live or robotic decoys, night vision devices, drones, recorded or electronically amplified bird calls or sounds, [or recorded]orrecorded or electronically amplified imitations of bird calls or sounds.
+A person may not take any upland game birds by the use or aid of live or robotic decoys, night vision devices, drones, recorded or electronically amplified bird calls or sounds, or recorded or electronically amplified imitations of bird calls or sounds.

-R657-6-23.
+R657-6-2321.
 Shipping or Exporting.

-- (1) No person may transport upland game by the Postal Service or a common carrier unless the package or container has the name and address of the shipper and the consignee and an accurate statement of the numbers of each species of birds contained therein clearly and conspicuously marked on the outside of the container. - (2) A shipping permit issued by the [Division] division must accompany each package containing upland game within or from the state.
+(1) No person may transport upland game by the Postal Service or a common carrier unless the package or container has the name and address of the shipper and the consignee and an accurate statement of the numbers of each species of birds contained therein clearly and conspicuously marked on the outside of the container.

+(2) A shipping permit issued by the Division must accompany each package containing upland game within or from the state.

-- (3) A person may export upland game or their parts from Utah only if: - (a) the person who harvested the upland game accompanies it and possess a valid license or permit corresponding to the tag, if applicable; or - (b) the person exporting the upland game or its parts, if it is not the person who harvested the upland game, has obtained a shipping permit from the [Division] division.
+(3) A person may export upland game or their parts from Utah only if:

+(a) the person who harvested the upland game accompanies it and possess a valid license or permit corresponding to the tag, if applicable; or

+(b) the person exporting the upland game or its parts, if it is not the person who harvested the upland game, has obtained a shipping permit from the Division.

-R657-6-24.
+R657-6-2422.
 Spotlighting.

-- (1) Except as provided in Section 23-13-17: - (a) [a]A person may not use or cast the rays of any spotlight, headlight or other artificial light to locate protected wildlife while having in possession a firearm, falconry bird, or other weapon or device that could be used to take or injure protected wildlife; and - (b) the use of a spotlight or other artificial light in a field, woodland or forest where protected wildlife are generally found is prima facie evidence of attempting to locate protected wildlife. - (2) The provisions of this section do not apply to: - (a) the use of the headlights of a motor vehicle or other artificial light in a usual manner where there is no attempt or intent to locate protected wildlife; or - [(b) a person licensed to carry a concealed weapon in accordance with Title 53, Chapter 5, Part 7 of the Utah Code, provided the person is not utilizing the concealed firearm to hunt or take wildlife.]
+$(\overline{1})$ Except as provided in Section 23A-1-204:

+(a) a person may not use or cast the rays of any spotlight, headlight or other artificial light to locate protected wildlife while having in possession a firearm, falconry bird, or other weapon or device that could be used to take or injure protected wildlife: and

-R657-6-25.
+(b) the use of a spotlight or other artificial light in a field, woodland or forest where protected wildlife are generally found is prima facie evidence of attempting to locate protected wildlife.

+(2) The provisions of this section do not apply to the use of the headlights of a motor vehicle or other artificial light in a usual manner where there is no attempt or intent to locate protected wildlife.

+R657-6-2523.
 Purchasing or Selling Upland Game Parts.

-- (1) A person may only purchase, sell, offer or possess for sale, barter, exchange or trade any upland game or its parts as follows: - (a) untanned or tanned hides, feather, bone, nail, or beak of legally taken upland game or turkey may only be sold by the hunter who harvested the individual animals. - (b) An individual hunter may only sell one possession limit as defined by the Wildlife Board and guidebook for upland game and turkey per year. - (c) resale may only occur as derivative products such as artificial fishing flies. - (2) A person selling or purchasing untanned or tanned hides, feather, bone, nail, or beakof legally taken upland game shall keep transaction records stating: - (a) the name and address of the person who harvested the animal; - (b) the transaction date; and - (c) the hunting license number of the person who harvested the animal.
+(1) A person may only purchase, sell, offer or possess for sale, barter, exchange or trade any upland game or its parts as follows:

+(a) Untanned or tanned hides, feather, bone, nail, or beak of legally taken upland game or turkey may only be sold by the hunter who harvested the individual animals.

-R657-6-26.
+(b) An individual hunter may only sell one possession limit as defined by the Wildlife Board and guidebook for upland game and turkey per year.

+(c) Resale may only occur as derivative products such as artificial fishing flies.

+(2) A person selling or purchasing untanned or tanned hides, feather, bone, nail, or beak of legally taken upland game shall keep transaction records stating:

+(a) the name and address of the person who harvested the animal;

+(b) the transaction date; and

+(c) the hunting license number of the person who harvested the animal.

+R657-6-2624.
 Season Dates, Bag and Possession Limits, and Areas Open.